TranslucentTB/TranslucentTB/Readme.md

 If you want to get the latest bleedging edge build, you can grab it over at the [AppVeyor artifacts](https://ci.appveyor.com/project/charlesmilette/translucenttb/build/artifacts).
 Note that these build may not work, or include features that are partially complete.
 Use at your own risk.

 ## Security
 Some antiviruses are over eager, so they might flag this program as malicious.
 IT IS NOT!
+Over 50 thousand users have downloaded this program safely.
 The source is open, you can compile yourself, and I welcome any and all security reviews.

 Speaking of compiling...